 Allison Inn & Spa

-Inn at Red Hills
+The Inn at Fifth

 The newly designated Southern Oregon covers two million acres and encompasses the four smaller AVAs: Umpqua Valley, Red Hill Douglas County, Rogue Valley, and the Applegate Valley.
 More than 3,000 vineyard acres and 70 wineries are found in the Southern Oregon AVA.